Current is the rate at which charge flows through a Circuit:

 Where

 Note that in a Circuit conventional current, the one typically used, flows from positive to negative, even though electrons are the charges moving.
-This is because this was worked out before it was reasoned that electrons were moving from the negative to the positive side, but it shouldn’t really matter because most of the formulas work out both ways.
+This is because this was worked out before it was reasoned that electrons were moving from the negative to the positive side, but the overall effect is the same.
 The current that used the electron flow direction is called the electron current.